opsmatic/puppet-opsmatic/README.md

     [agent]
         report = true

 After that, the manifest will handle the appropriate platform detection and configuration.
+The Puppet reporter will run as a daemon waiting for changes performed by Puppet runs, and reporting the results to Opsmatic.

+To use this module to install Opsmatic agent you will need to set the variable `$token` and your credentials `$credentials` in your puppet configuration:

+    class { 'opsmatic::agent':
+      token => 'my_integration_token',
+      credentials => 'my_credentials',
+    }

 For all supported platforms, the following steps are carried out:

 * The Opsmatic Beta repository is configured in your hosts package manager.
 * An update is triggered.
-* The latest version of the Puppet reporter is installed and started.
+* The latest version of the Opsmatic agent or Puppet reporter is installed and started.

-The Puppet reporter will run as a daemon waiting for changes performed by Puppet runs, and reporting the results to Opsmatic.
+If you ever want to purge the Opsmatic agent or the Puppet reporter from your hosts:

+    class { 'opsmatic::puppet_reporter':
+      ensure => 'absent';
+    }

 Attributes
 ----------